edmondburnett/vael-resources/admin.md

 If during updates, `yarn install` complains about a failure to satisfy `"emoji-mart": "npm:emoji-mart-lazyload"`" then replace that line in package.json with `"emoji-mart": "^3.0.1"`.

-To update the our fork with upstream:
+To update our fork with upstream:

 Make sure we have the upstream remote setup, like: